code4anuj/bigdata-project-gnss/README.md

 - `models/`: Stores trained machine learning models.
 - `src/`: Source code files, including Kalman filtering implementation, if any.
 - `README.md`: Overview and instructions for the project.
+- `results.png`: Image showing the error of the trained model.
+The y-axis represents the error multiplied by 10,000 to display it in centimeters.

 ### Project Workflow:
 1. **Data Collection**: Gather GNSS data at both aggregate and phone levels.